wp-plugins/edd-mobile/readme.txt

 Any mobile that has a webkit based browser should work. iPhones, iPod Touch, and most newer Androids.

+= Fullscreen App =

+Save the app to your home screen for the best experience.

+= Updating Data =

+The App saves API results to local storage so you use less mobile data and the app loads quicker.
+To update the data, click the refresh icon in the toolbar.

 == Screenshots ==

 1. Main app navigation